Jayanth-Adhitya/AILegal/COOLIFY.md

    - **Repository**: Select or enter your repository URL
    - **Branch**: `main` (or your deployment branch)
    - **Docker Compose Location**: `/docker-compose.yml`

+**Note**: The docker-compose.yml uses `expose` instead of `ports` to avoid port conflicts.
+Coolify will automatically handle port mapping through its reverse proxy.

 ### 4. Configure Environment Variables